fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Refactoring**

-    * Fixed refactoring error when dealing with import which has a continuation char inside the module name part. **#PyDev-712**
+    * Fixed refactoring error when dealing with imports which have a continuation char inside the module name part. **#PyDev-712**

     * When extracting a method, decorators are properly considered for the new method position. **#PyDev-321**